ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T1

-- Disk (1 MP) (utility) - creates a floating disk that can be used to carry personal loads at a walking pace for a day
+- Disk (1 MP) (utility) - creates a floating disk that can be towed to carry personal loads at a walking pace for a day
 - Immobilize (5 MP) (single/multi) - Attempt to cause Immobilized status (4).
 - Regen (10 MP) (single/multi) - Causes Regen status (6).
 - Slow (5 MP) (single/multi) - Attempt to cause Slow status (4).